mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 The 'setenv' will not be necessary if the enviromnment has been set up in your .bashrc as described in [Build environment](#buildenv))

-The 'dotnet new console' creates a Project file *nuirun.csproj*, and also _Program.cs_.
+The 'dotnet new console' creates a Project file `nuirun.csproj`, and also a `Program.cs` file.

 + Delete Program.cs in VSC Explorer, as its not needed

 + Modify project file
-    1. Edit nuirun.csproj, adding the following line inside the 'PropertyGroup' element:
+    1. Edit `nuirun.csproj`, adding the following line inside the 'PropertyGroup' element:
 ~~~{.sh}
     <DefineConstants>DOT_NET_CORE<DefineConstants>
 ~~~